Indians in Uruguay

-Indian Uruguayans form a small expatriate community consisting mostly of businessmen, Indian employees of TCS and some Catholic nuns.
+Indians in Uruguay form a small expatriate community consisting mostly of businessmen, Indian employees of TCS and some Catholic nuns.
 As of January 2016, about 83 Indians hold permanent residency in Uruguay.
 A further 733 Indians reside in the country on long-term visas, most of whom are employed by TCS in Montevideo.
 A small number of Indians from the Gujarati and Sindhi communities work as importers and run retail outlets of Indian textiles and handicrafts in Uruguay.

 Overview

 Tata Consultancy Services has established a software development centre and a regional training centre in Montevideo and it is the first IT Centre opened by TCS in Latin America.
 There are about 300 Indians in Montevideo; most of these are young IT professionals from TCS.
 Indian companies have shown interest in investment in pharma and agri-business sectors and they are encouraged to do so as they can acquire farmlands and also lease the land.
 As of 2013, there are 125 Indian citizens registered in the Uruguayan social security.

 Early in 2013 a Gurgaon-based Private Limited company "Sharma Fabricators and Erectors (P) Ltd" established its Latin American branch to participate and carry out various construction jobs throughout the region.
 It present in the country with a team of 100 executives and technicians.

 Indian culture has very little presence in the country as there are no Hindu or Sikh temples and Indian food and spices are very limited.
-The Taste of India, has a takeout and delivery service in the heart of Pocitos neighborhood.